bodrick/awesome/TOPICS.md

 *   [gpt-engineer-org/gpt-engineer](https://github.com/gpt-engineer-org/gpt-engineer) - Specify what you want it to build, the AI asks for clarification, and then builds it.
 *   [sindresorhus/awesome-chatgpt](https://github.com/sindresorhus/awesome-chatgpt) - 🤖 Awesome list for ChatGPT — an artificial intelligence chatbot developed by OpenAI
 *   [xtekky/gpt4free](https://github.com/xtekky/gpt4free) - The official gpt4free repository | various collection of powerful language models
-*   [eli64s/readme-ai](https://github.com/eli64s/readme-ai) - 🚀 Generate awesome README files automatically using GPT LLM APIs 💫
+*   [eli64s/readme-ai](https://github.com/eli64s/readme-ai) - 🚀 Auto-generate beautiful README files from the terminal using GPT LLM APIs 💫
 *   [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.
 *   [openai/openai-cookbook](https://github.com/openai/openai-cookbook) - Examples and guides for using the OpenAI API
 *   [0xk1h0/ChatGPT\_DAN](https://github.com/0xk1h0/ChatGPT_DAN) - ChatGPT DAN, Jailbreaks prompt